 As the award-winning author for her novels, Drinking the Knock Water: A New Age Pilgrimage (Arrowhead Publishing, January 2017) and In Search of Sushi Tora (Arrowhead Publishing, October 2011), and on her lifestyle blog, Feeding the Famished, Emily Kemme tends to look at the world in all its rawness.
 She writes about human nature, and on her blog shares recipes and food for thought along with insights about daily life.
 She is a recipe creator but winces when labeled a foodie.
-She is the Food & Lifestyle Contributor for the Greeley Tribune’s Dining column and also writes features for the newspaper and its magazine, #Greality.
+She is a Taste and Features Contributor for the Greeley Tribune.

 Greeley CO Author